TAPPGuild/bitjws/README.md

 }
 ```

 This is a different format from the one used for single key signing.
-The format now is defined as "general JSON serialization" in the JWS spec, and is used to store a list of signatures and headers.
+This format is defined as "general JSON serialization" in the JWS spec, and is used to store a list of signatures and headers.
 The headers are stored in the "protected" fields, which means their values are integrity protected (i.e. the signature takes them into account).
 Decoding the values for `payload`, `signatures[0]["signature"]`, `signatures[0]["protected"]` is done using the same `bitjws.base64url_decode` function used earlier.
 The number of signatures corresponds to the number of keys passed to `bitjws.multisig_sign_serialize`.